Morris-be/Chart4Blind/README.md

 ## Project Setup-Guide
 IMPORTANT: For automatic detection to work, a LineFormer equivalent backend must be running that accepts images [LineFormer](https://github.com/TheJaeLal/LineFormer).
-See axiosRequests.ts.
+See axiosRequests.ts in the api folder.
 Alter this interface, and possibly the proxy in package.json, to provide the required data to the tool.

 Clone this project into a directory of choice:
 Download and install **node** and **npm** through their website [NodeJS](https://nodejs.org/en/download/)